veltman/gifs/README.md

 ### Automate QuickTime screen recording

 Same as the "Quicktime + FFmpeg" or "Quicktime + Photoshop" approaches, but automate the actual screen recording.
 Automatically get the screen x, y, width, and height of the `<body>` element in an open browser and capture a screen recording of it.
 You'd still need a way to specify the duration and start it at the right time.
+This could probably be done with AppleScript but I wouldn't wish that task on my worst enemy.

 #### Pros